kobmic/serverless-rps-lab/README.md

 ### Test
 * Configure a sample event in the console and test your lambda function.

-### Create a new lambda function that consumes JSON
+## 2. Create a lambda function that consumes JSON
 Write a new lambda function **createGame** that consumes and produces JSON.
 Upload and test.

 example JSON in: